NetoRutes/fibonacci-react/README.md

 ## Features

-- Input page to submit a number `n`.
+- Home page to submit a number `n`.
 - Result page to display the Fibonacci sequence.
 - Navbar and footer for consistent design.